noelGordon96/AHK_Utility_Lib/README.md

 ***WindowManagement_MoveToMon(monitorNum)***: Move the active window to the specified monitor.
 Also resizes the window to fit on the monitor with some buffer area.

 ***WindowManagement_MaxOnMon(monitorNum)***: Maximize the active window on the specified monitor if not already.

+## UtilityWindows
+This library includes some aditional generic windows that can be displayed to the user for various purposes.
+Althoug not their main purpose, these window GUIs can also serve as good templates to copy and further customize within your code.

+### Available Public Functions

+***UtilityWindows_parallelMessageBox(winTitle, winMessage, btnText := "OK")***: This function displays a simple message window to the user (similar to MsgBox).
+However because it it a custom gui, it does not interupt the rest of the script.
+So it can be used to display info to the user while still executing other lines of code.

+***UtilityWindows_dontShowAgainMessage(winTitle, winMessage, hideWinKey, btnText := "OK")***: This function again shows a simple message to the user, however it included a "Don't show again" checkbox.
+The "hideWinKey" is what is used to remember each unique window type within the settings ini file.